November 7, 2023

 Nuts are loaded with healthy monounsaturated fats that help you cut your “bad” LDL cholesterol and raise your “good” HDL cholesterol.
 Walnuts are high in fiber and omega-3 fatty acids and loaded with compounds called polyphenols that lower blood cholesterol levels and cool the inflammation linked to cardiovascular disease.
 Pecans increase the amount of healthy antioxidants in the body and contain more than 19 essential vitamins and minerals.

 Berries are loaded with heart-healthy phytonutrients and polyphenols, the antioxidants that absorb damage-causing free radicals.
-Raspberries, blueberries, blackberries, strawberries and cranberries are high in fiber and vitamin C, which are both linked to a lower risk of stroke.
+Raspberries, blueberries, blackberries, strawberries, and cranberries are high in fiber and vitamin C, which is both linked to a lower risk of stroke.
 Try naturally sweetened balsamic berries for dessert or breakfast.

-Flaxseeds are loaded with omega-3 and omega-6 fatty acids, fiber and phytoestogens that boost heart health.
+Flaxseeds are loaded with omega-3 and omega-6 fatty acids, fiber, and phytoestrogens that boost heart health.
 Sprinkle ground flaxseeds over your oatmeal, or blend two tablespoons into your morning green smoothie.

 Wild salmon and other cold-water fish are rich in antioxidants and omega-3s, and they have an anti-clotting effect that keeps your blood flowing.
-They also help lower your triglycerides, the fat in your blood that leads to heart disease, and reduce blood pressure.
-The American Heart Association suggests two 3.5 ounce servings a week of salmon, tuna, trout, sardines, mackerel or herring to reduce your risk of dying of a heart attack by up to one-third.
+They also help lower your triglycerides, the fat in your blood that leads to heart disease and reduces blood pressure.
+The American Heart Association suggests two 3.5 ounce servings a week of salmon, tuna, trout, sardines, mackerel, or herring to reduce your risk of dying of a heart attack by up to one-third.
 Here are 28 Salmon Recipes for All Your Roasting, Grilling, and Pan-Searing Needs.